SMS Clinics are designed to serve SMS patients with excellence and compassion to ensure well-being and proper health.

 Texas Children’s Hospital- Houston, TX

-Lorraine Potocki, MD, FACMG, Clinical Geneticist; Rachel Wills MS, CFC, Genetic Counselor; Sarah Elsea, PhD, FACMG, Director Biochemical Genetics Laboratory
+Lorraine Potocki, MD, FACMG, Clinical Geneticist; Rachel Wills MS, CGC, Genetic Counselor; Sarah Elsea, PhD, FACMG, Director Biochemical Genetics Laboratory

 The Smith-Magenis Syndrome clinic at Texas Children’s Hospital in Houston, Texas is designed to offer comprehensive and complete care for individuals with SMS.
 This clinic works with children and adults with an ultimate goal to transition adults to well-rounded and complete adult care.

-The clinic is held 3-4 times per year and is located in Mark Wallace Tower at Texas Children’s Hospital at 6701 Fannin St, Houston, TX 77030.
+The clinic will be held 3-4 times per year and is located in Mark Wallace Tower at Texas Children’s Hospital at 6701 Fannin St, Houston, TX 77030.

 For more information regarding this clinic, please contact Rachel Wills at email@example.com.